mvysny/mvysny.github.io/_posts/2024-10-2-thread-safety.md

 is FUCKING HARD and only a handful of people can do it correctly.

 Again: **If you think you can write a thread-safe program, you most probably can't.
-If you're not scared, you should not attempt to write thread-safe programs.**
+If you're not scared, that means that you have little experience with multithreading and you should not attempt to write multithreaded programs except for the most basic approaches.**

 ### Web Frameworks